prmr/JetUML/docs/user-guide.md

 6. **Duplicate Diagram.** With a single command, duplicate the current diagram to explore different design alternatives. (_File > Duplicate_)

-7. **Customizable Interface.** View additional hints and documentation directly in the user interface, switch to dark mode, change the font, hide the grid, etc. See the View menu for all the customization options.
-(See the _View_ menu)
+7. **Customizable Interface.** View additional hints and documentation directly in the user interface, switch to dark mode, change the font, hide the grid, etc. (See the _View_ menu)

 8. **Open file format.** JetUML saves diagram in [JSON](https://en.wikipedia.org/wiki/JSON) files using a [documented format](schemas.md).
 Diagrams can thus be accessed and manipulated outside of JetUML. (_File > Save_)